Nathaniel West (captain): Early and family life

 West was born into the First Families of Virginia, the third son of Colonel John West and his wife Unity Croshaw.
-He had a sister, like their mother named "Unity," who would marry Henry Fox.
-His elder brothers John West and Capt.
+He had a sister, like their mother named "Unity," who would marry Henry Fox, who later served in the House of Burgesses.
+His parents married in late 1665, and his elder brothers John West and Capt.
 Thomas West would also represent King William County in the House of Burgesses.
 The family's main plantation house, founded by his grandfather John West, was near the confluence of the Mattiponi and Pamunkey Rivers (which thereby form the York River), and the town now known as West Point, Virginia, but which beginning in 1705 was called "Delaware" to honor his relative Thomas West, 3rd Baron De La Warr.

 Career

-Nathaniel West farmed using enslaved labor.
-He also held various local offices, particularly within the militia, receiving promotions from Captain to Lieutenant-Colonel.
-He became a member of the Virginia House of Burgesses: first as one of the first two representatives from King William County, Virginia (1700–1702), and later for New Kent County (in the 1703–1705 session).
+Nathaniel West farmed using indentured and (increasingly) enslaved labor.
+He owned 2000 acres in King William County and 6370 acres in New Kent County in 1704.
+West traded as well as grew tobacco, and also held various local offices, particularly within the militia as required of all white males in the area.
+He received promotions from Captain to Lieutenant-Colonel.
+He became a member of the Virginia House of Burgesses: first as one of the first two representatives from King William County, Virginia (1700–1702), and in the 1703–1705 session was one of the delegates representing New Kent County) (as had his father years earlier).